pbfrandsen/SPIN_workshop/genome_assembly.md

 Now, we will run a batch job (i.e., a task submitted to the supercomputer) with hifiasm.

-To run hifiasm, you will first create a job script, a file with parameters and commands to run our task.
+We will first create a job script, a file with parameters and commands to run our task.

 You can use BYU's [Job Script Generator](https://rc.byu.edu/documentation/slurm/script-generator).